dekuNukem/daytripper/quick_start_guide.md

 * Approach the TX like your potential threats would, does TX trigger consistently?

-* If yes, you don't have to do anything.
+* If yes, congrats!
+You're all set.

 * If not, you can turn up the refresh rate to make TX more sensitive to motion, at the cost of battery life.